smok-serwis/docker-backup-util/README.md

 Volumes needed:

 * **/root** - _/_, readonly
-  * if that worries you, attaching _/var/lib/docker/volumes_ will do.
-Just you won't be able to use _archive_ command.
+  * if that worries you, attaching _/var/lib/docker/volumes_ to containers _/root/var/lib/docker/volumes/_ will do.
+You just won't be able to use _archive_ command.
 * **/backups** - directory to put your backups to.
 Writable
 * **/profiles** - backup profile definitions.
 If you want to build